poiyomi/PoiyomiDocs/docs/vertex-options/look-at.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables [AudioLink](/docs/audio-link/audio-link.md) to control LookAt.
+Enables [Audio Link](/docs/audio-link/audio-link.md) to control LookAt.
 This will affect ALL `Alpha` properties in LookAt.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Alpha Band